Kisheo/C-Program-to-Calculate-Grades-for-Student-Marks-with-Performance-Details-and-Password-Protection/README.md

-# C-Program-to-calculate-grades-for-student-marks-with-performance-details-and-password-protected
+# C Program to Calculate Grades for Student Marks with Performance Details and Password Protection

+## A simple cli program i Created When I was studying C++

-No copyright. free to reuse. who cares?
+No copyright.